-Resident Evil 7: Biohazard is one of 2017's best games so far and is a major reinvention for the long-running franchise.
+Resident Evil 7: Biohazard is one of 2017's best games and is a major reinvention for the long-running franchise.
 The game was first teased at E3 2016, with a short playable demo named Resident Evil 7: Beginning Hour.

 The game's now out, and you can read our Resident Evil 7 review to find out what we thought.
 But if you want to see the game's trailers and read the latest news about the DLC, you're in the right place.